rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

    days before the maintenance date.

-4. The affected devices are removed from the cabinets and securely transported to the new data center facility.
+4. The affected devices are removed from the cabinets and securely transported to the new data-center facility.

 5. In the new data center, all devices are racked and turned on.